udo-munk/z80pack/doc/README-pico.txt

 The MicroSD drive is a 3.3V one and it supports SPI and SDIO, I'll first use SPI, that should be fast enough for what I want.

+picoboard3:
+And here the MicroSD drive is wired and I can read/write files on the card.
+I have connected four of the GND pins of the Pico board with the GND lines on the breadbaord.
+The card drives can draw 100 mA, so better provide sufficient GND.
+Also please note the two blocking capacitors, these are to keep radio emissions low.

 How to build the application for this board is explained in picosim/README.